tinygo-org/tinygo-site/content/docs/guides/contributing/boards.md

 func ticks() timeUnit
 ```

-Defining the `timeUnit` is crucial, since the unit of time for most processors is usually dependant on the system clock settings.
+Defining the `timeUnit` is crucial, since the unit of time for most processors is usually dependent on the system clock settings.

 Based on that initial information, the functions `ticksToNanoseconds()` and `nanosecondsToTicks()` can be implemented in a fairly straightforward fashion.